civicrm/civicrm-dev-docs/docs/documentation.md

 1. When you are happy with your edits, use git to commit and push your changes up to your fork.
 Then submit a  pull request on GitHub.

+### Adding a new page {:#new-page}

+1. Make sure you are already set up to [edit locally with MkDocs](#mkdocs)
+1. Decide where it should go in the menu.
+(Ask for advice in the [documentation channel](https://chat.civicrm.org/civicrm/channels/documentation) if you're unsure.)
+1. Add a menu location for the new page by adding a new line appropriately in `mkdocs.yml`.
+    * Follow the pattern you see on other lines of this file to specify a title and a file location.
+    * When setting the title, keep in mind that the same title will display in the menu and in the reader's browser tab title, so choose a title that's short but that also stands on its own to some extent.
+    * Specify a location for the markdown file for your new page which follows the folder structure of the menu location you decided on.
+1. Add a new markdown file in the location specified by your new menu item and begin add content to it.
+1. If you're copying existing content from other sources (e.g. wiki, StackExchange, etc.) then follow the [instructions for providing attribution](#attributing-imports)
+1. If you're migrating one whole wiki pae, follow [instructions for redirecting a wiki page to MkDocs](https://wiki.civicrm.org/confluence/display/CRMDOC/Content+migration+from+wiki+to+Developer+Guide#ContentmigrationfromwikitoDeveloperGuide-HowtoredirectonewikipagetotheDevGuide).

 ## Content attribution guidelines {:#attribution}